-At Westinghouse our design team have been busy creating appliances that incorporate functions that are set to make Australian family life a whole lot easier!
+At Westinghouse our design team have been busy creating appliances that incorporate functions that are set to make New Zealand family life a whole lot easier!
 Think cooktops with pause buttons, ovens that have a steam-assist function and clean themselves without chemicals and fridges that are really big on space, so everything always fits in, perfectly.
 Now that’s really clever!

 75cm Stainless Steel Gas Cooktop

 Gas cooktop with high powered wok burner ideal for whipping up that left over fry up.

 60cm FamilyFlex Induction Cooktop

 60cm black ceramic induction cooktop with FamilyFlex(TM), touch on glass controls, pause and QuickCook(TM) timer function.